 Immediate triage steps

 - Stop the failing workflow.
-Prevent more attempts that increase cost or leak data.
+Further retries can add cost or leak data.

 - Capture request IDs and timestamps.
 You will need them for the vendor and for audit trails.

 - Export the exact response body from the API.
-Preserve headers and tokens masked.
+Keep headers, and mask tokens.

 Key interaction points